bravado/metaproject-0.10-1/README.md

 Usage
 -----

+All library and css dependencies are bundled on the build root.
+The starter template showcases the basic usage.

+The Compendium holds documentation and examples for the ui components and general application structure.

 You can use Twitter Bootstrap in one of two ways: just drop the compiled CSS into any new project and start cranking, or run LESS on your site and compile on the fly like a boss.

 Here's what the LESS version looks like: